Senior Consultant - Print and Security, Materials Science and Engineering

 The complexity of wear processes has led to the development of numerous standard test methods and test apparatus.
-Correlation between these methods is not generally possible as each employs a different abrasion technique, although materials are often ranked similarly.
+Correlation between these methods is not generally possible as each employs a different rub or abrasion technique, although materials are often ranked similarly.

-Commonly used to determine the amount of scuff or abrasion damage associated with transit shipment, storage, or handling of printed packaging.
+This is commonly used to determine the amount of scuff or abrasion damage associated with transit shipment, storage, or handling of printed packaging.

-The Sutherland Rub Tester conforms to ASTM D5264 – Standard Practice for Abrasion Resistance of Printed Materials
+The Sutherland Rub Tester conforms to ASTM D5264 – Standard Practice for Abrasion Resistance of Printed Materials.